Intensive Family Therapy at GAFC: Expediting results through the TRUST System

 Parent-Child Interaction Therapy (PCIT) to improve parent-child relationships and manage behavior

-Applied Behavior Analysis (ABA) for behavior modification and skill-building, particularly in children with significant behavioral issues
+Applied Behavior Analysis (ABA) for behavior modification and skill-building, particularly in children who demonstrate significant behavioral issues

 Couples Counseling to strengthen parental relationships